 The Turk, and other automata, allowed us to imagine machines with human, and superhuman, abilities.
 It inspired a number of inventions and imitations including El Ajedrecista, built by Leonardo Torres y Quevedo that made its public debut during the Paris World Fair of 1914.
 Capable of playing rook and king versus king endgames using electromagnets, it was the first true chess-playing automaton, and a precursor of sorts to Deep Blue a chess-playing computer developed by IBM which beat world champion Garry Kasparov in 1997.

 Given the historical links between theatrical magic and the suspension of disbelief, Design Fictions are a concept I have been naturally drawn to.

 IdeoBird began as a pure Design Fiction as I was developing a keynote and performance on The Future of Deception for FutureFest 2012.
 It was part of a series of imagined mind-reading objects drawing on the traditions of fortune-telling birds and magical automata.

-By developing IdeoBird as a Design Semi-Fiction we could mix real and fictional capabilities in order to see how they would work together and to explore some aspects the human experience of mind-reading technologies and the moral and ethical issues they make visible.
+By developing IdeoBird as a Design Fiction I could mix real and fictional capabilities in order to see how they would work together and to explore moral and ethical aspects of the emerging mind-reading technologies.